bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:31:08

-Carlos Bustamante So if you think about payments, by the way, and that's something that is quite misunderstood generally, there's two appointments per payment.
+So if you think about payments, by the way, and that's something that is quite misunderstood generally, there's two appointments per payment.
 Because normally you add an HCLC and you fulfill that HCLC, meaning that for every single payment you do, you're going to have to update the tower twice.
 So yeah, it's for every single channel update.

 Speaker 2: 00:31:26

-Rimas So even all these people that you just talked about, embassy, voltage, and so forth, they're looking into the altruistic tower or are they trying to make a product from this?
+So even all these people that you just talked about, embassy, voltage, and so forth, they're looking into the altruistic tower or are they trying to make a product from this?

 Speaker 0: 00:31:37